- Canary Islands

 Fuerteventura gets an average of 9 hours of sunshine per day in May, so the days have increased considerably, being very close in duration to the summer months, when the island gets an average of 30 minutes more of sunshine per day.

 With an average of 19.6°C / 67.3°F, the water temperature is on the rise and towards late May it becomes warm enough to go swimming in some places.
 We would prefer places like the Cotillo lagoons, where the temperature might be more tolerable than on other open beaches, like Corralejo Grandes Playas.

-If you're coming to Fuerteventura for the beach and relaxation, then you're chosen the correct destination.
-But we always recommend that you go out and see a bit of the island, either with an organized tour or on your own, using a hired car (which are cheap to rent and the island is an easy place to drive).
+If you're coming to Fuerteventura for the beach and relaxation, then you've chosen the correct destination.
+But we always recommend that you go out and see a bit of the island, either with an organized tour or on your own, using a hired car, which is cheap to rent and the island is an easy place to drive.